Sixty 60-Second Plays

 A writer may submit up to five plays (either all together or separately, between now and the deadline).
 We will, however, try to include plays by as many different writers as possible.

-Submit your script/s (in Microsoft Word, as an attachment) by e-mail to firstname.lastname@example.org by midnight on Saturday 1st August.
-After that, once we are able to set a performance date and book a suitable venue, we will announce the titles of the selected scripts, contact the writers to confirm details and recruit directors and actors.
+Submit your script/s (in Microsoft Word, as an attachment) by e-mail to firstname.lastname@example.org.
+Although the original deadline has passed, you can continue to submit scripts.
+A new deadline will be confirmed once we are able to set a performance date and book a suitable venue.
+After that, we will announce the titles of the selected scripts, contact the writers to confirm details and recruit directors and actors.

 Please download the below submission form and include it at the front of your submission.